-- 3. For Olympic and Paralympic Games and World Equestrian Games/World Championships: - a) the President of the VC must be nominated by the FEI Veterinary Department and approved by the FEI Veterinary Committee; - b) 1 or more FVD(s) is/are appointed by the FEI Veterinary Department in accordance with the GRs; - c) the appointed President of the VC and FVD(s) must have been a member of a VC or a VD at least twice at an appropriate level; and - d) the VSM must be appointed by the OC in approval with the FEI Veterinary Committee at least 2 years prior to the Event (where schedules permit).
-For Continental Championships, the VSM must be appointed at least six monthsone year in advance.
+- 1. Appointments are made as set forth in Annex IX. - 2.
+Under special circumstances (e.g. World Equestrian Games/World Championships), more than one VC may be appointed. - 3.
+For Olympic and Paralympic Games and World Equestrian Games/World Championships: - a) the President of the VC must be nominated by the FEI Veterinary Department and approved by the FEI Veterinary Committee; - b) 1 or more FVD(s) is/are appointed by the FEI Veterinary Department in accordance with the GRs;

+- c) the appointed President of the VC and FVD(s) must have been a member of a VC or a VD at least twice at an appropriate level; and - d) the VSM must be appointed by the OC in approval with the FEI Veterinary Committee at least 2 years prior to the Event (where schedules permit).
+For Continental Championships, the VSM must be appointed at least one year in advance.
 Should the FEI Veterinary Committee recommend that an advisor to the VSM is required, the advisor must be approved by the FEI Veterinary Committee and appointed at least 2 years prior to the Event or 6 months for Continental Championships.

-Article 112119 Rotation of FEI Veterinarians
+Article 1119 Rotation of FEI Veterinarians

-- Primary VDs must not have been the VD at the same Event, including all levels of competition for more than 3 consecutive years without taking at least a 3 year break from the Event.
+- 1. Primary VDs must not have been the VD at the same Event, including all levels of competition for more than 3 consecutive years without taking at least a 3 year break from the Event.
 The same event is defined as an Event organised by the same OC in the same place, in the same week of the year (+/-10days) regardless of the discipline and category, or where it is clearly the same named Event. - 2.
 The VD is responsible for complying with rotation requirements as described in this article.